 - Right to Access

-The right for data subjects to question the data controller as to whether or not personal data concerning them is being processed, where and for what purpose.
+The right for data subjects to question the data controller as to whether or not personal data concerning them are being processed, where and for what purpose.
 Further, the controller shall provide a copy of the personal data, free of charge, in an electronic format.
-This change is a dramatic shift to data transparency and empowerment of data subjects.
+This change is a dramatic shift in data transparency and empowerment of data subjects.

 - Right to be Forgotten